Enrique Pena Nieto, the new face of Mexico's old rulers

 Pena Nieto has pledged to restore order by beefing up law enforcement, and to raise economic growth to 6 percent a year.

-His growth agenda hinges chiefly on three economic reforms: liberalizing Mexico's antiquated labour laws, extending the tax base to improve government revenues and allowing more private investment into struggling state oil giant Pemex.
+His growth agenda hinges chiefly on three economic reforms: liberalizing Mexico's antiquated labor laws, extending the tax base to improve government revenues and allowing more private investment into struggling state oil giant Pemex.

 The party has been close to backing the first two in the past, but ultimately blocked them to deny rivals a victory.